Hughav92/PhD_Thesis_Obsidian_Vault/Presentations/Presentations.md

 This note contains an overview of presentations that I have prepared.
 My general method involves preparing an outline of slides and keywords, after which I prepare a script for the presentation.
 Based upon this script, I then prepare slides the slides which correspond to sections of the script.
 This can be quite non-linear, however each presentation page shows these as separate sections.
 For some venues, however, I just prepare slides and talk freely based upon these.

+The slides are embedded as PDF files for each presentation.
+In some browsers (e.g. Firefox) this means that the pdf file might not display correctly and download automatically.
+In other browsers (e.g. Edge) the PDF files are displayed.

 %% DATAVIEW_PUBLISHER: start
 ```dataview